 One of the first questions homeowners ask when considering an underfloor heating system is how long it’s likely to last.

-As long as they’re properly installed, maintained and serviced regularly, most wet underfloor heating systems have a fantastic lifespan of around 50 years.
+With proper installation, maintenance, and service regularly, most wet underfloor heating systems have a fantastic lifespan of around 50 years.
 The corresponding figure for an electric system is 25 years.
+Moreover, both types will retain their exceptional performance for the entire duration.

 In contrast, your average radiator will start to become inefficient after about 10-12 years.
+So, what can you do to deal with some common issues in UFH?
+That’s what we’re going to look at next.

 How to find a leak under the floor